clem-field/Sandbox/cis_xccdf/README.md

 ### 1. Prepare the Input File

 Obtain the CIS Benchmark XLSX file.
 Ensure the file is not password-protected and matches the standard CIS format (e.g., columns like
 "Recommendation Number", "Title", "Description").

 ### 2. Build Mapping File

 The mapping file, in YAML, is used to define which columns from the CSV/XLSX file will be used for the required fields (see below) of the inspec profile control file.
-The mapping file should be created and updated to allow for a more robust mapping which improves the applicabitlity of spreadsheets (e.g. vendor checklists, benchmarks, other security documentation) to be converted into a profile.
+The mapping file should be created and updated to allow for a more robust mapping which improves the applicability of spreadsheets (e.g. vendor checklists, benchmarks, other security documentation) to be converted into a profile.
 This expands the use of profiles for comparison of technical checks and control coverage by a specific implementation.

 Mapping file example: